 “If you’re going to use a brow serum, I would recommend GrandeBROW,” Robin Evans, a New York City-based brow expert who's worked with Emily Ratajkowski, tells The Zoe Report.
 “But you have to keep using these products to keep the results.”
 As soon as you discontinue use of a brow conditioner or lash growth serum, your brows or lashes will return to their normal state.

 Evans also recommends plain old castor oil as a natural remedy.
 “Apply it topically to the skin under the brow with a Q-tip,” she says.
 “The results will not be as immediate as with a brow growth serum and will be a little more subtle, but it’s a more natural solution.”
 This checks out, according to cosmetic chemist Robinson.
 “Castor oil may work to condition and strengthen the hair,” he tells us.

 Whatever you choose to apply to your arches — off-label lash serums, peptide-rich brow conditioners, or natural oils — you can enhance their effects by exfoliating first.
 “Before application, use a spoolie brush to firmly brush the brows back-and-forth and get rid of any flakiness or build up,” Evans suggests.
 “That way, the products you are using will penetrate better.”

 Ahead, the top-rated brow conditioners to try for the softest, strongest brows imaginable.

 Shop Brow Serums

-Made with the brand's proprietary Phyto-Medic Complex — a naturally-derived substance that mimics prostaglandins — LASHFOOD's Eyebrow Enhancer is said to do more than just strengthen brows.
+Made with the brand's proprietary Phyto-Medic Complex — a naturally-derived substance that mimics bimatoprost — LASHFOOD's Eyebrow Enhancer is said to do more than just strengthen brows.
 It apparently encourages new growth, as well.
-In a study done by the brand, no participants experienced irritation while using this prostaglandin alternative.
+In a study done by the brand, no participants experienced irritation while using this bimatoprost alternative.